yasirbm/DNSC6301---Analytics-Edge/README.md

 ### Training Data

 * Data dictionary:
-* **NOTE FOR GROUP - WE NEED TO EDIT THE BELOW AFTER WE SWITCH ALL THE REQUIRED VARIABLES INTO CATEGORICAL VARIABLES (I.E. - RACE)

 | Name | Modeling Role | Measurement Level| Description|
 | ---- | ------------- | ---------------- | ---------- |